nuprl/website/blog/_src/posts/2019-02-17-scribble-acmart.md

 ```

-The best way to debug these messages is to **ignore them** and use the LaTeX
+The best way to debug these messages is to **ignore them** and use a LaTeX
  compiler directly.
 For the "oops" mistake, LaTeX stops at the undefined control sequence --- giving
- at least a tiny hint about how to find the problem:
+ a hint about how to find the problem:

 ```
 $ raco scribble --latex FILE.scrbl